AnneCh/Flashloan_Arbitrage/BigEnsemble/Logs/README.md

+28.02.22: Archive, this is OUTDATED, refer to UPDATED_VERSION now

 MORE ADVANCED VERSION OF THE BOT

 I want to create a Trading Bot that includes two principles: - flashloans - arbirtrage